aramvroom/galileo-reference-tree/README.md

 ---

-This repository contains a hobby project to show the live Galileo constellation visibility and status as LEDs in a Christmas tree.
+This repository contains a hobby project to show the live Galileo constellation visibility and status as LEDs on a Christmas tree.
 The color and brightness of the LEDs correspond to the health status and elevation respectively.
 It is inspired by a combination of the Galileo Reference Centre, Matt Parker's [Programmable Christmas Tree](https://www.youtube.com/watch?v=TvlpIojusBE) and Bert Hubert's [Galmon](https://galmon.eu/).